-Lakes Taharoa, Waikare and Kai lwi are all ranked as outstanding!.
+Lakes Taharoa, Waikare and Kai Iwi are all ranked as outstanding.
 Lake Taharoa, the largest of the three lakes and deepest (37m) in Northland receives the most activity due to its size, with a number of recreational activities occurring.
-Lake Taharoa has been recognised as 'probably the best example of a clear-water lake in Northland with the deepest recorded (24m) submerged vegetation in Northland'2.
+Lake Taharoa has been recognised as 'probably the best example of a clear-water lake in Northland with the deepest recorded (24m) submerged vegetation in Northland'.

-Like most dune lakes, the Taharoa Domain waterbodies have little or no continuous surface inflows or outlets, being primarily fed directly by rainfall or by groundwater from the surrounding catchment.
+Like most dune lakes, the Kai lwi Lakes waterbodies have little or no continuous surface inflows or outlets, being primarily fed directly by rainfall or by groundwater from the surrounding catchment.
 As a result, water levels fluctuate to reflect climatic patterns.

-Lake Waikare has historically been the base for formalised water skiing activities; Lake Taharoa is the focus of camping and much of the Domain's recreational pursuits; whilst Lake Kai Iwi, as the smallest of the three lakes, provides for very little active recreational use.
-Each lake has its own individual characteristics, but they have a collective identity that shapes an outstanding natural environment.
+Lake Taharoa is the focus of camping and much of Kai lwi Lakes' recreational pursuits; whilst Lake Kai lwi, as the smallest of the three lakes, provides for very little active recreational use.
+Each lake has its own individual characteristics, however they have a collective identity that shapes an outstanding natural environment.